michaelmalick/michaelmalick.github.io/index.md

 6-month ahead forecasts of Pacific hake spatial distribution using seasonal projections of ocean conditions from the [J-SCOPE model][JSCOPE1].

-My Ph.D. thesis at Simon Fraser University examined environmental forcing pathways linking climatic and ocean processes to dynamics of Pacific salmon populations in the Northeast Pacific Ocean.
-In this work, I used a range of quantitative modeling techniques (e.g., Bayesian hierarchical models, probabilistic networks, and state-space models) to identify spatially coherent effects of environmental forcing on productivity of salmon populations throughout North America.
+My Ph.D. thesis at Simon Fraser University focused on improving predictions of climate impacts on North American Pacific salmon.
+In this work, I used a range of quantitative methods (e.g., Bayesian hierarchical models, probabilistic networks, and state-space models) to identify spatially coherent ecosystem drivers of salmon abundance and productivity throughout North America.
 In my M.Sc. thesis at the University of Alaska Fairbanks, I examined how environmental forcing impacts the spatial and temporal dynamics of coho salmon populations throughout Southeast Alaska.

 [NONSTAT]:  https://onlinelibrary.wiley.com/doi/abs/10.1111/fog.12469
 [HTEMP]:    https://www.int-res.com/abstracts/meps/v639/p185-197/